devsnd/cherrymusic/README.md

 CherryMusic is a music streaming server based on CherryPy and jPlayer.
-It plays the music inside your PC, smartphone, tablet, toaster or whatever device has a HTML5 compliant browser installed
+It plays the music inside your PC, smartphone, tablet, toaster or whatever device has a HTML5 compliant browser installed.

 current features: